 The FORUM is Vanguard Culture’s new Professional Development series designed to support San Diego’s Creative Industries.
-Workshops with Creative Industry Leaders are designed to educate participants on the business behind their industry.
-They are not intended as hands-on workshops to teach you techniques of a specific craft, but rather to offer you the tools, tips, and tricks to help you make a living doing what you love.
+Workshops with Creative Industry Leaders are designed to educate participants on the business behind their industry and to offer tools, tips, and tricks to help creatives make a living doing what they love.

 Vanguard Culture is an online media entity designed for culturally savvy, socially conscious individuals.